idsia-robotics/proximity-quadrotor-learning/README.md

 * `dataset_generator.py`
 * `keras_train.py`
 ### `dataset_generator.py`
 It is used to create the dataset files used by the models.
-After launchin the script you will be prompted with a menu in order to select the type of dataset to create.
+After launching the script you will be prompted with a menu in order to select the type of dataset to create.
 Each model has it's own dataset.

 ### `keras_train.py`
-Allows you to run each model by it self or all three with the same data.
+Allows you to run each model by itself or all three with the same data.

-All scripts are available [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/script)
+All scripts are available [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/script).

 ## Video
-Some videos related to our work can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/video)
+Some videos related to our work can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/video).

 ## Errata
-In the linked paper each image in Fig.2 have the left and bottom plot with inverted direction.
-Also in the same figures the smaller plot is rotated by 90° to the right
+In the paper submission for ICRA2019, each image in Fig.2 have the left and bottom plot with inverted axis.
+Also in the same figure the smaller plot is rotated by 90° to the right.